STEREO: Scientific Text Reuse in Open Access Publications: Methods

-Given this set, we cross-check and supplement the metadata provided by CORE with additional data from the Microsoft Open Academic Graph \cite{tang:2008,sinha:2015}, which features fields-of-study annotations for a wide set of publications.
-Since the annotated disciplines do not follow a hierarchical scheme, and since they are of differing granularity per publication (e.g., ``humanities'' as a whole vs.\ ``chemical solid-state research'' as a subfield of chemistry), we manually map the classification found in the Microsoft Open Academic Graph to the standardized, hierarchical \textit{DFG Classification of Scientific Disciplines, Research Areas, Review Boards and Subject Areas} \cite{dfg:2016}.\footnote{We opt to replace the term \textit{review board} as used in the DFG classification with the more conventional denomination \textit{field of study}.}
+Based on the detections, we augment the metadata provided by CORE with additional data from the Microsoft Open Academic Graph~(OAG) \cite{tang:2008,sinha:2015}, which contains study field annotations for a large number of publications.
+Metadata is assigned by matching records in~CORE and~OAG using an article's DOI~identifier.
+Since the annotated disciplines in the~OAG do not follow a hierarchical scheme and since they are of different granularity per publication (e.g., ``humanities'' as a whole vs. ``chemical solid state research'' as a subfield of chemistry), we manually map the classification found in the~OAG to the standard hierarchical \textit{DFG~Classification of Scientific Disciplines, Research Areas, Review Boards and Subject Areas} \cite{dfg:2016}.
+We have chosen to replace the term ``review board'' used in the DFG~classification with the more conventional term ``field of study''.
+The mapping was done by three people independently.
+In the few cases where there was disagreement, consensus was reached through discussion.
+The final mapping includes 46~individual scientific fields of study drawn from 14~scientific areas and four major scientific disciplines.